Simon-K-Schaefer/ManifoldX/README.md

 #Core/Thread counts have to be specified in the header section of ManifoldX.sh

-* Modify utilised Cores to according to system specificications (base version is set to 5 Threads).
+* Modify utilised cores to according to system specificications (Standard is set to 5 Threads).

 ## Validate Install